Wiibuntu/Ubuntu/index.md

 Ubuntu 13.10 Server is an older EOL OS, sadly no longer supported by us or by ubuntu themselves.

-This is a simple and lightweight distro for the Wii, with limited infomration please find out more at the link below.
+This is a simple and lightweight distro for the Wii, with limited information please find out more at the link below.

 [More Ubuntu 13 Server Details](../Ubuntu/ubuntu13.html)